Sales and sales channel performance suffers due to poor or missing situation-specific sales information. This is still a common B2B selling problem.

 The elements to support this decision are very similar to sales playbook elements that sales enablement is responsible to maintain as well.
 These decisions are dynamic and evolve with improving maturity and changing market conditions.
 Sales enablement leaders play an important role in keeping all of this current.

-Feedback and Improvement — This is important, but I consider it table stakes.
 The hallmark of any good system is feedback and continuous improvement.
 Operating content as a system is consistent with the principle of operating the sales organization as a system.
 Content, and its related inputs, must be part of a continuous sales improvement process.
 This requires leadership that sales enablement professionals should be able to provide.